illumine/articles/ZK-JPA-Spring-Tutorial-with-IDEA-Maven/README.md

-# ZK JPA Spring Tutorial with IDEA Maven
+# ZK, JPA and Spring Tutorial with IDEA and Maven
 _by Michael Mountrakis, June 2020_